shubhank-saxena/djangoReact-template/README.md

 - Fork the repo and clone it.
 - Navigate to the cloned repo.
+- Activate env using `pipenv shell` and install dependencies by `pipenv install`
+- Install all react dependencies by running `yarn install`
 - Run `build_local.sh`.
 (Make sure it's in executable mode by `sudo chmod +x build_local.sh`)
-- Then run `pipenv shell` to activate the environment.
 - Start the backend server
   `python ./manage.py runserver`